Executive Coaching ROI

 How does HPO measure executive coaching ROI?

-Our 1:1 High Performance Executive Coaching program and our High Performance Leadership Accelerator group coaching program uses the same measurement method: baseline, 90-day and 180-day assessments, to measure what changed and prioritize what to focus on next.
+Coaching ROI is only real if you measure it.
+Our 1:1 High Performance Executive Coaching program and our High Performance Leadership Accelerator group coaching program use the same measurement method: baseline, 90-day and 180-day assessments, to track what changed and prioritize what to focus on next.

 How long until we see measurable results?